esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/01-documentation/04-installation-guide/kubernetes.md

 Please note that the default Helm charts come with reasonable defaults; we strongly advise to review them, so you can customize them to your needs.

+## Requirements
+- A Kubernetes cluster with a minimum of 3 nodes.
+[TBC]
+- An Ingress controller available in your Kubernetes cluster.
+[TBC]
+- A terminating TLS Load Balancer.
+[TBC]

 ## Installation

 You can install esthesis CORE using the `esthesis-core` Helm chart as: